Oromo language: Writing systems

-The Sheek Bakrii Saphaloo Script, extracted from Sheikh Bakri Sapalo's manuscripts.
+The Shaaldaa script, extracted from Sheikh Bakri Sapalo's manuscripts.

 Oromo is written with a Latin alphabet called Qubee which was formally adopted in 1991.
 Various versions of the Latin-based orthography had been used previously, mostly by Oromos outside of Ethiopia and by the OLF by the late 1970s (Heine 1986).
 With the adoption of Qubee, it is believed more texts were written in the Oromo language between 1991 and 1997 than in the previous 100 years.
 In Kenya, the Borana and Waata also use Roman letters but with different systems.

-The Sapalo script was an indigenous Oromo script invented by Sheikh Bakri Sapalo (1895–1980; also known by his birth name, Abubaker Usman Odaa) in the late 1950s, and used underground afterwards.
-Despite structural and organizational influences from Ge'ez and the Arabic script, it is a graphically independent creation designed specifically for Oromo phonology.
-It is largely an Abugida in nature, but lacks the inherent vowel present in many such systems; in actual use, all consonant characters are obligatorily marked either with vowel signs (producing CV syllables) or with separate marks used to denote geminated consonants or pure/standalone consonants not followed by a vowel (e.g. in word-final environments or as part of consonant clusters).
+The Shaaldaa script is an indigenous Oromo script invented by Sheikh Bakri Sapalo (1895–1980, also known by his birth name, Abubaker Usman Odaa) in the late 1950s and used underground afterwards.
+Despite structural and organizational influences from the Geʽez script and Arabic script, it is a graphically independent creation designed specifically for Oromo phonology.
+It is an abugida with most characters representing syllables (consonant+vowel), but also has characters to represent standalone vowels and standalone consonants.
+There are slightly different characters that represent geminated consonants+vowels.
+There are also "base glyphs" used purely in pedagogical materials, but are not used in writing language.

 The Arabic script has also been used intermittently in areas with Muslim populations.

 Consonant and vowel phonemes

 Like most other Ethiopian languages, whether Semitic, Cushitic, or Omotic, Oromo has a set of ejective consonants, that is, voiceless stops or affricates that are accompanied by glottalization and an explosive burst of air.
-Oromo has another glottalized phone that is more unusual, an implosive retroflex stop, "dh" in Oromo orthography, a sound that is like an English "d" produced with the tongue curled back slightly and with the air drawn in so that a glottal stop is heard before the following vowel begins.
+Oromo has another glottalized phone that is more unusual: a implosive retroflex stop, "dh" in Oromo orthography.
+This is a sound like an English "d" produced with the tongue curled back slightly and with the air drawn in so that a glottal stop is heard before the following vowel begins.
 It is retroflex in most dialects, though it is not strongly implosive and may reduce to a flap between vowels.
 One source describes it as voiceless /[ᶑ̥]/.

 Oromo has the typical Eastern Cushitic set of five short and five long vowels, indicated in the orthography by doubling the five vowel letters.
 The difference in length is contrastive, for example, hara 'lake', haaraa 'new'.
 Gemination is also significant in Oromo.
 That is, consonant length can distinguish words from one another, for example, badaa 'bad', baddaa 'highland'.